Receivers for low-bandwidth optical (through-the-air) communications

 Schematic of version 3.02

-With these promising results I constructed another prototype, adding to it an op-amp differentiator to compensate for the 6dB/octave rolloff caused by the photodiode's capacitance and the lack of any feedback: The ultimate result was the circuit shown in Figure 5.
+With these promising results I constructed another prototype, adding to it an op-amp differentiator to compensate for the 6dB/octave rolloff caused by the photodiode's capacitance and the lack of any feedback with the ultimate result being the circuit shown in Figure 5.
 Because of the Q2/Q3 current source/cascode sections, the circuit is able to operate properly even if the JFET (Q1) is conducting heavily.
 It is because of this that the circuit still works even when the photodiode is reverse-biased, causing the gate-source voltage to become positive and even causing the gate-source junction to conduct.

-The circuit operation is nearly identical to that of the Version 2.02 circuit in Figure 3 - at least until U1A.
-U1A is simply a unity-gain follower, used to establish a low-impedance source for U1C, which is a differentiator.
-The differentiator has a classic 6dB/octave emphasis curve that nicely cancels out most of the R/C rolloff of the photodiode.
+In many ways, the circuit operation is nearly identical to that of the Version 2.02 circuit in Figure 3 - at least until U1A.
+U1A is simply a unity-gain follower, used to establish a low-impedance source for U1C, which is a differentiator which has a classic 6dB/octave emphasis curve that nicely cancels out most of the R/C rolloff of the photodiode.
 As in the Version 2.02 circuit, the op amp, U1, should be fairly low noise: I tried a TL074, TL084, and LF347 with equally good results - all much quieter than the Q1/Q2/Q3 amplifier, but an LM324 was noticeably noisy, decreasing the the receiver's ultimate sensitivity.

 Added to this circuit is a 3.5 kHz lowpass filter that may be switched in and out with S2 to remove some of the "hiss" coming from the photodiode amplifier - the high frequency components of which could cause "ear fatigue" when trying to dig out signals with poor signal/noise ratios.
 The lowpass filter also has the advantage that if an optical signal is being received that is generated using PWM techniques, the majority of the PWM switching components are removed - an important consideration if you plan to record the audio to a digital or magnetic take recorder or computer, not to mention preventing a normal audio amplifier from distorting from the PWM frequency components.
 Note that the lowpass filter adds about 7 dB of audio gain.
 Also added is a gain switch (S1) - just in case one is trying to detect a weak signal and one needs as much audio as possible.